populationgenomics/team-docs/getting_started.md

 of time, they'll feel very natural.
 It's one of the best ways to truly work together on a shared code base.

-For code reviews to work well, it's helpful to follow a few general guidelines:
+For code reviews to work well, it's helpful to follow a few general guidelines.
+Please take a look at this [excellent article](https://mtlynch.io/code-review-love/) about good code review practices and consider the following suggestions:

 - Don't interpret review comments as criticism of your code.
 Instead, consider them an opportunity to improve the code and learn new techniques.